 4.1.
 A single communication class.
-Let us start gently with upper transition operators that have a single communication class.
+Let us start gently with upper transition operators that have a single communication class-a linear transition operator of this type is called irreducible [8, Section 13.2.1].
 We know from Proposition 3.1 that in this case regularity is sufficient for ergodicity and therefore convergence, and the following result establishes that it is also necessary for convergence.

 Proposition 4.1.
 Consider an upper transition operator T with a single communication class.
-Then the following three statements are equivalent: (i) \overline{T} is convergent; (ii) \overline{T} is ergodic; (iii) \mathcal{X} is regular.
+Then the following three statements are equivalent: (i) $\overline{T}$ is convergent; (ii) $\overline{T}$ is ergodic; (iii) $\mathcal{X}$ is regular.